-Obsessive Compulsive Disorder Treatment
+Obsessive-Compulsive Disorder Treatment

-- Fear of contamination or dirt
+- Fear of contamination of dirt

 - Having feelings of uncertainty